This butter pound cake recipe is a classic, old fashioned cake recipe. If you are new to baking cakes, this is an excellent cake recipe to start with.

 - To make the buttercream, place the butter and sifted powdered sugar in a bowl and beat until the butter and sugar turn light and creamy with a paddle attachment.
 Start with low speed and gradually increase to high speed.
 Add vanilla extract.

-- If the mixture appears too stiff, add some milk and beat until smooth.
+- If the mixture appears too stiff, add some milk or cream and beat until smooth.

-- To decorate the cake, level the tops and sandwich them with some buttercream.
+- To decorate the cake, level the cake tops and sandwich them with some buttercream.

 - Give the stacked layers a thin coat of buttercream crumb coat and place the cake in the refrigerator for about 10 to 15 minutes until the crumb coat sets.